When is The Right Time to Redesign Your Website?

-Mary’s website dated was launched 2011.
-At that time, fixed width layouts with limited scrolling and smaller fonts were popular.
+Mary’s website dated was launched in 2011.
+At that time, fixed-width layouts with limited scrolling and smaller fonts were popular.
 Bright colors weren’t used much and bold visual elements were sparse.

 Remember, design trends are different today.
 If visitors don’t like what they see, they will leave.
 So it is important to keep the design of your website current.

 Mary had not added any fresh material to her website for the last several years.
 And she had also never updated existing content.
 Since she did not maintain a blog, there was no need for her to do any updates.

 Don’t underestimate your visitors.
 They will figure out that the content on your website is old and that will affect how they think about you.
 Add fresh content regularly and update old content as it becomes outdated.

 The website was not Mobile-Friendly

 Mary’s website was not mobile device friendly.
 When we pulled up her website on a smartphone, it shrank down to fit the small screen.
 It was difficult to move around and find information.